raditya1117/HoneyBadger/python-errors/article.md

 ### Recursion error

-Recursion error is a runtime error that occurs when recursion depth exceeds the limit of 1000 recursive calls.
-The `RecursionError` exception occurs if we forget to add a base case or terminating condition while defining a recursive function.
+Recursion error is a runtime error that occurs when the recursion depth exceeds the limit of 1000 recursive calls.
+The `RecursionError` exception occurs if we forget to add a base case or a terminating condition while defining a recursive function.
 For instance, consider the following `increment_till_hundred()` function:

 ```py
 def increment_till_hundred(x):